Linfeng-He/Linfeng-He/index.md

 # Welcome to My Personal Site

-Hello, This is Lin. a first-year Ph.D. student at Rutgers University, under the guidance of Prof. Sudarsun Kannan.
+Hello, This is Linfeng, a first-year Ph.D. student at Rutgers University, under the guidance of Prof. Sudarsun Kannan.
-I'm deeply passionate about my research, which Operating System & Architecture.
+My research interests reside in Operating Systems and Architecture, both of which are super exciting to explore!

-Feel free to browse my site to learn more about my projects and experiences.
+Feel free to explore my site to learn more about my projects and experiences(barely updated).
 If you have any questions or would like to get in touch, please don't hesitate to contact me at [lin.he AT rutgers DOT edu].

 Thank you for visiting!